wizardsardine/liana/doc/TRY.md

-# Quickly try out Liana
+# Quickly try out Liana in a test environment

-> *Just give me the TL;DR!*

-*(Updated on February the 28th of 2023)*
+*(Updated on  of 2023)*

-This document is a short set of instructions for trying out Liana on Bitcoin signet.
+This document is a short set of instructions for trying out Liana on Bitcoin signet, a test network using value-less bitcoins.
 It does not attempt to give any nuance, details or describe alternative configurations.

 This guide will make use Liana as a "hot wallet".
+You can also connect your Ledger or SpecterDIY hardware signer, (and maybe by the time you read this guide, Bitbox, Coldcard and Jade - integration is coming soon).
-If you'd like to try out Liana using dummy hardware signing device you can use the [Specter simulator](https://github.com/cryptoadvance/specter-diy/blob/master/docs/simulator.md) or the [Ledger "Speculos" emulator](https://github.com/LedgerHQ/speculos).
+If you'd like to try out Liana using emulators of hardware signing device you can use the [Specter simulator](https://github.com/cryptoadvance/specter-diy/blob/master/docs/simulator.md) or the [Ledger "Speculos" emulator](https://github.com/LedgerHQ/speculos).